 CGCI researchers primarily use sequencing and, in some cases, other genome-based approaches to examine genomes and transcriptomes of tumors.
 With these in-depth analyses, they are able to detect cancer-associated alterations ranging from genomic rearrangements and copy number alterations in gene expression to single nucleotide insertion or deletion of small nucleotide mutations.
 By uncovering the full spectrum of alterations in tumors, CGCI researchers aim to elucidate which physiological pathways are disrupted in cancer.
 Finding the underlying molecular causes of cancer will, in some cases, inform better treatment strategies.

-Read below to learn about CGCI’s genomic approaches and the type of genetic information they provide:
+Read below to learn about CGCI’s research approaches and the type of information they provide.

 Next-generation Sequencing Methods

 The following next-generation sequencing methods were/are used for all BLGSP and HTMCP cases.